YoussefAlkent/English2Arabic_Translator/README.md

 Features:

 - Text Translation: Translates English text to Arabic using the Groq-hosted AI model.
+- Drop in Ollama Replacement: Use Ollama instead for Groq for an open-source, locally hosted model (WIP)
 - Dockerized: Easily deployable using Docker.
 (WIP
 - Scalable: Suitable for use in a microservices architecture, supporting Kafka or REST API for communication.
 (WIP)
 - Model: Currently using Llama 80B for high-performance translation.
 (WIP)